Hierarchical Model Database | History, Examples and Comparison

 • Complex Relationships: It’s not ideal for complex data relationships where a record needs multiple parents, as it only supports one parent per child.

-Difference Between Hierarchical and Relational Database
+What is the Difference Between Hierarchical and Relational Database?

 RelationalHierarchical Database